ttight/Prediction-Models-on-Equity-Pricing/README.md

 In this project we use: PCA, Lasso & Ridge Regression, Linear Regression, and various other ways of analyzing equities data.

 TLDR: skip to the takeaways section of the Cis_545_ProjectNotebook file

+TODO: Add the takeaways section from the notebook into the readme
+TODO: Move csv files into separate folder